Toluomotayo/Python-Project/README.md

 # Web scraping and Pandas (Largest Companies in Africa by Revenue)
 This project is a web scraping tool that extracts data from the Wikipedia page listing the largest companies in Africa by revenue.
 The data is then converted into a table using Pandas and exported to a CSV file for further analysis.
+## Requirements
+To run this script, you need the following Python libraries:
++ BeautifulSoup4   + pandas   + requests
+## How It Works
++ Web Scraping: The script uses requests to fetch the HTML content of the Wikipedia page.
++ Parsing HTML: It uses BeautifulSoup to parse the HTML and extract the relevant company information table.
++ Data Conversion: The extracted data is converted into a Pandas DataFrame for easy manipulation and analysis.
++ Exporting to CSV: Finally, the DataFrame is exported to a CSV file for storage and further use.

 ## Installation
 To run these projects, you must install Python and Jupyter Notebook on your system.